deshwalmahesh/cringe-guard/Privacy-Policy.md

 **Privacy Policy**
-Effective Date: 16th Feb 2025
+Effective Date: 12th June 2025

 **Data Collection**
-Cringe Guard does not collect, store, or share any personal data.
-The extension processes LinkedIn posts in real-time within your browser to determine whether they match filtering criteria.
+LinkedIn Power Tools does not collect, store, or share any personal data.
+The extension processes LinkedIn content in real-time within your browser to provide various utilities.
 No user data, login credentials, or browsing history is collected.

 **API Usage**
-When you use Cringe Guard:
+When you use LinkedIn Power Tools:
-- The content of LinkedIn posts is sent to Groq's API for analysis to determine relevance.
+- LinkedIn post content is sent to Groq's API for AI analysis when the feed filtering feature is enabled.
 - Your API key is stored locally in your browser and is never transmitted elsewhere.
 - The extension does not store or retain any analyzed data after processing.

 **Third-Party Services**
-Cringe Guard relies on Groq's API to analyze LinkedIn posts and classify content based on filtering rules.
+LinkedIn Power Tools relies on Groq's API for AI-powered feed filtering functionality.
 We do not control how Groq handles data, so we encourage you to review [Groq's privacy policy](https://groq.com/privacy-policy/) for details on their data processing practices.

 **Permissions Justification**
-- **activeTab**: Needed to analyze and modify the LinkedIn feed in real-time.
+- **activeTab**: Needed to interact with LinkedIn pages for various utility functions.
-- **storage**: Used to save user preferences, such as filtering settings and API configurations.
+- **storage**: Used to save user preferences, API configurations, and temporary data.
+- **tabs**: Required for bulk operations across multiple LinkedIn tabs.
+- **scripting**: Needed to inject utility scripts for automation features.
-- **host permissions (linkedin.com)**: Required to read and process LinkedIn content for filtering purposes.
+- **host permissions (linkedin.com)**: Required to read and interact with LinkedIn content.

 **Security Measures**
 - The extension does not execute remote code or store external scripts.
-- API interactions are limited to filtering LinkedIn content; no other browsing data is sent or processed.
+- API interactions are limited to content analysis; no other browsing data is sent or processed.
-- All user preferences remain stored locally within the browser.
+- All user preferences and data remain stored locally within the browser.

 **Contact**
 For privacy concerns or questions, please reach out through our GitHub repository.